lukewduncan/divchart/README.md

 A simple, declarative charting library that works purely with HTML data attributes.
 DivChart is an easy way, to render data in a simple graph.

 #### Features
+- Pure HTML data attributes (or props w/ React) configuration
+- Automatic axes and labels
-- 💡 Interactive tooltips
+- Interactive tooltips
-- 📱 Responsive design
+- Responsive design
-- ⚛️ React support
+- React support
-- 🔧 Zero dependencies
+- Zero dependencies
-- 📦 Lightweight
+- Lightweight

 ## Installation